Community Infrastructure Levy

 *excluding ancillary car parking

-Barnet has updated the Planning Obligations SPD in April 2013.
+Barnet updated the Planning Obligations SPD in April 2013.
 The document helps to clarify the site specific or local circumstances when Planning Obligations will be used.

 We are required by regulation 62 of the Community Infrastructure Regulations 2010 (as amended) to publish an annual report that sets out CIL receipts and expenditure for the past financial year.
 Please find the latest version below: